 2018 Update by Livingston Douglas

 Northeast Shoulder/North Ridge, Class 2

-At the junction, go L/W (it soon turns L/S after that) onto FST-419 and follow it southward for just over a mile to reach the Northeast Shoulder of Oxford Peak.
+At the junction, go left/west (it soon turns left/south after that) onto FST-419 and follow it southward for just over a mile to reach the northeast shoulder of Oxford Peak.
 On the way, FST-419 has some ups and downs as it crosses two drainages and two shoulders.
 The elevation at the trail crossing of the shoulder is 7,640 feet.
-This crossing is just SW of Point 7535 and is in open terrain with a large pullout area and ample signs of cattle activity.
+This crossing is just southwest of Point 7535 and is in open terrain with a large pullout area and ample signs of cattle activity.

-From this vantage point, you have a great view of the North Ridge of Oxford Peak.
-The Northeast Shoulder part of this route is clearly visible since the terrain is an open scrub slope with scattered trees and a few sections of aspens to avoid.
-There is a clear entry point onto the North Ridge from the Northeast Shoulder.
-That entry point is at the R/N edge of a prominent, lengthy rocky outcrop on the North Ridge at 8,800 feet.
-The USGS topo map shows this but, more importantly, you can clearly see it from the trail crossing of the Northeast Shoulder.
-That rocky outcrop is a sizable 1,160 vertical feet above the trail departure point on the Northeast Shoulder.
+From this vantage point, you have a great view of the north ridge of Oxford Peak.
+The northeast shoulder part of this route is clearly visible since the terrain is an open scrub slope with scattered trees and a few sections of aspens to avoid.
+There is a clear entry point onto the north ridge from the northeast shoulder.
+That entry point is at the right/north edge of a prominent, lengthy rocky outcrop on the north ridge at 8,800 feet.
+The USGS topo map shows this but, more importantly, you can clearly see it from the trail crossing of the northeast shoulder.
+That rocky outcrop is a sizable 1,160 vertical feet above the trail departure point on the northeast shoulder.
 And there’s a whole lot of desert scrub between here and there.
-The Northeast Shoulder is rounded and rather indistinct; it looks more like a face for much of the climb to the North Ridge.
+The northeast shoulder is rounded and rather indistinct; it looks more like a face for much of the climb to the north ridge.
 But the USGS topo map clearly shows a shoulder here.